-The e-recruitment system will automatically anonymise all application forms prior to being forwarded electronically to members of the shortlisting panel.
+The e-recruitment system will automatically anonymise all application forms prior to being forwarded electronically to members of the short-listing panel.
 This ensures that only essential information is used for short listing, reducing the risk of discrimination occurring.
 In the event that an applicant has not applied electronically, arrangements will be made for the application form to be scanned into the system by a member of the recruitment/advertising team.

-The shortlist exercise will be based on the competency framework.
-When placing the advert on the e-recruitment system, the manager is required to identify a maximum of eight essential competencies.
+The shortlist exercise will be based on an assessment of the essential attributes of the person specification and the evidence against the competency framework.
+When placing the advert on the e-recruitment system, the manager is required to identify a maximum of six essential competencies.
 When completing their application form the candidate will be specifically requested to identify how their qualification(s) and experiences meet the competencies identified.